yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/compling-firmware.md

 | POWER_MINIMUM_VOLTAGE | 12.0f | Minimum operating voltage for the motor power supply (V).
 A lower value indicates a depleted battery. |
 {.table}

-The motor starting motor 1 and the level starting from 1 {.alert .alert-info}
+Motor numbering starts from 1, and PID levels also start from 1.
+{.alert .alert-info}

 Once the modifications are complete, you can build and flash the firmware onto the device.